 Why Screening Tests Are Important

 Getting the right screening test at the right time is one of the most important things a man can do for his health.
 Screenings find diseases early, before you have symptoms, when they're easier to treat.
-Early colon cancer can be nipped in the bud.
+With early detection, colon cancer can be nipped in the bud.
 Finding diabetes early may help prevent complications such as vision loss and impotence.
-The tests you need are based on your age and your risk factors.
+The tests you need are based on your age and risk factors.

 Prostate cancer is the most common cancer found in American men after skin cancer.
 It tends to be a slow-growing cancer, but there are also aggressive, fast-growing types of prostate cancer.
 Screening tests can find the disease early, sometimes before symptoms develop, when treatments are most effective.